 Then, you need to select Revoke to confirm.

 You have to first enable Two-Factor authentication on your device to create an app-specific password.
-When two-factor authentication is activated for your iCloud account, you will receive a verification code on your trusted device while signing into signing into Appleid.apple.com on a new device or browser.
+When two-factor authentication is activated for your iCloud account, you will receive a verification code on your trusted device while signing into Appleid.apple.com on a new device or browser.

 What if you don’t have access to your trusted device?
 You will still be able to sign into your using your trusted phone number.
 You will receive a code via text message or a phone call to log in to your account.